singnet/snet-sdk-python/docs/payment_strategies/freecall_payment_strategy.md

 #### `get_payment_metadata`

-Retrieves the payment metadata for a service client using the provided free call configuration.
+Retrieves the payment metadata for a service client with the field `snet-paument-type` equals to `free-call` using the provided free call configuration.

 ###### args: